 Graduate and undergraduate students seeking work experience in nonprofit agencies can sign on for unpaid or paid internships.
 Payment can be hourly or on a stipend basis upon completion of the project.
 While we prefer our students to be paid for internships, we also recognize that there will be some instances when the student agrees to an unpaid internship to build important career skills.
-Demand for students who have nonprofit-related experience far outstrips the supply of interns, so persistence pays off.
-Please contact the School of Planning, Public Policy & Management's Internship Director to inquire about internships if you have questions after viewing the internship website: http://pppm.uoregon.edu/posting-internship
+Demand for students who have nonprofit-related experience far outstrips the supply of interns, so persistence pays off in obtaining an intern.
+Please contact the School of Planning, Public Policy & Management's Internship Director (Julie Voelker-Morris) to inquire about internships if you have questions after viewing the internship website: http://pppm.uoregon.edu/posting-internship

 Other departments have their own internship programs.
-You may contact the university-wide Community Internship Program (541-346-4351), or contact the department of your choice for a particular project (for example, contact the Latin American Studies program or Romance Languages department if you were seeking a student to do a project in Spanish).
+You may contact the universitywide Community Internship Program (541-346-4351), or contact the department of your choice for a particular project (for example, contact the Latin American Studies program or Romance Languages department if you were seeking a student to do a project in Spanish).
 It is smart to get your internship listed in as many places as possible.
+Students from majors other than the nonprofit degree programs listed above may not have nonprofit-specific skillsets, however.
 Please note that students pay tuition for their internship credits.
 In essence, they are paying for the opportunity to work for you.
 The internship is not structured as unpaid labor - it should provide a quality learning experience, and a paid staff member should supervise the project.
 Students are interested in what projects they might do for you, so be as specific as you can when describing an opportunity.